finopsfoundation/framework/_resources/project--forecasting-comprehensive-guide.md

 We like to think that good forecasting takes effort but is worth it!

+### Get involved & informed

-Please get in touch in the Slack Forecasting Channel if:
+Please get in touch in the [Slack Forecasting Channel](https://finopsfoundation.slack.com/archives/C01T6BW6TFZ) if:
-* There is an area you would like to see more examples or detail on
+* There is an area you would like to see more examples or detail on within this asset
-* You have some content or an idea for content that you think should be included
+* You have some content or an idea for content that you think should become a future Working Group project, an improvement of [Forecasting Capability](https://www.finops.org/framework/capabilities/forecasting), [FinOps Personas](https://www.finops.org/framework/personas/), or other parts of finops.org
-* You have a forecasting story that could be shared
+* You have a forecasting user story that could be shared on the site or on the FinOpsPod
-* In fact we would love to hear from you with any feedback
+* ...in fact, we would love to hear from you with any feedback!

 <a href="javascript:void(0);" class="inline-flex justify-center py-2 px-4 text-sm leading-relaxed font-medium rounded-sm text-white border border-green-500 font-normal bg-green-500 hover:bg-green-600 hover:border-green-600 transition-colors duration-200" style="text-decoration:none" onclick="javascript:modalToggle('modal-contribute')">
   Suggest changes
 </a>

+If cloud forecasting (and other critical FinOps capabilities) is something you or your teammates require more training in, consider our [FinOps Certified Professional course](https://learn.finops.org/path/finops-certified-professional/capability-forecasting-231).
+If you are reading this and aren't a FinOps Foundation member yet, [we welcome you to sign up and join](https://www.finops.org/membership/).

 ## Thank you to all our Project contributors